nitlang/nit/doc/manual/module.md

 # Modules

 `module` declares the name of a module.
-While optional it is recommended to use it, at least for documentation purpose.
+While optional, it is recommended to use it, at least for documentation purposes.
 The basename of the source file must match the name declared with `module`.
 The extension of the source file must be `nit`.

 A module is made of, in order: